Sign In Register

 Is Hyden a Good Place to Live?

-Based on current data, Hyden receives an overall livability score of 4.4 out of 5.0, earning a grade of A. Key strengths include a highly educated population, affordable housing, high health insurance coverage.
+Based on current data, Hyden receives an overall livability score of 4.4 out of 5.0, earning a grade of A. Key strengths include low crime rates, a highly educated population, affordable housing, abundant sunshine.
 Areas to be aware of include an elevated poverty rate, below-average incomes.
 Hyden stands out as an excellent place to live, with strong marks across most quality-of-life indicators.

 Economy & Jobs